 Medical Licensure Compacts and Telehealth

-Just like practicing traditional medicine, the first step is to get licensed in the state you reside.
+Just like practicing traditional medicine, the first step is to get licensed in the state you reside in.
 But if you are a telehealth doctor, you may be seeing patients across the country.
 To promote the practice of telemedicine and expand healthcare access to rural patients, states have developed medical licensure compacts.
 These compacts streamline the licensure process for physicians to facilitate cross-state medical practice.

 States within the compact agree to trust each other’s vetting process to expedite licensure.
 This means if you are licensed in Arizona (a compact state) and want to be licensed in Utah (another compact state), Utah’s medical board can see that Arizona already vetted you and more quickly approve your application for a license.